absolunet/docs-node-ioc/src/docs/05_data/03_factories/en.md

 node ioc make:model User --factory
 ```

-This will create a `src/database/factories/UserFactory`, linked to the `User` model.
+This will create a `src/database/factories/UserFactory` file, linked to the `User` model.

 The command will simply assume that the name, without the suffix `Factory`, will be the model name.

-## Make a model from factory
+## Make a model from a factory

 To make a model based on the factory schema, the `db.factory` offers the `make` method, that accepts the following arguments: